esciencecenter-digital-skills/python-intermediate-development-tno/episodes/20-section2-intro.md

   a **Continuous Integration** infrastructure that allows us to automate tasks when things happen to our code, such as running those tests when a new commit is made to a code repository.
+- Add **type annotations** to indicate the intended use of our code, which lets our editor provide more helpful autocompletion and lets a **type checker** help us find bugs,
 - Use PyCharm's integrated **debugger** to help us locate a fault in our code while it is running, and then fix it.